LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 # Your first Play application

-Let's write a simple todo list application with Play 2.0 and deploy it to the cloud.
+Let’s write a simple to do list application with Play 2.0 and deploy it to the cloud.

 ## Prerequisites